 Duties of directors of companies in liquidation and directors of insolvent companies

-Directors must act diligently and honestly when it is clear that a company is no no longer solvent and they have a duty to its creditors.
+Company Directors must act diligently and honestly when it is clear that a company is no longer solvent and they have a duty to its creditors.
 It should be noted that a director can also be held personally liable for a company’s debts if found to have acted recklessly or fraudulently.

 EU legislation in the form of Regulations and Directives would form the bulk of other statutory duties applicable to company directors.
 For example, EU Anti-money laundering legislation is applicable to casinos and businesses that would take cash sums of €7,500 or more.
-Other examples of statutory duties that directors would have comes under Waste Management legislation, Revenue law, data protection, central bank legislation (regulated entities), the Criminal Justice Act, Fire services Acts 1988-2003, etc.
+Other examples of statutory duties that directors would have come under Waste Management legislation, Revenue law, data protection, central bank legislation (regulated entities), the Criminal Justice Act, Fire services Acts 1988-2003, etc.

 Directors’ common law duties